-The diploma consists of 72 credits taken over two academic years, 36 credits in each year.
+The StFX Engineering Diploma consists of 72 credits taken over two academic years, 36 credits in each year.
 During the second term of the first year, students apply for conditional acceptance into one of the following engineering programs at Dalhousie University: chemical, civil, electrical, environmental, industrial, materials, mechanical, or mineral resource engineering.
 Conditional acceptance into a program allows the student to choose the appropriate courses to take in the second year of the diploma program.
-The 72 credits required for the diploma must satisfy the requirements of one of the engineering programs as listed in this calendar (see section 9.18).
-Any deviations must be with the written approval of the chair of the department and the Dean.
+The 72 credits required for the diploma must satisfy the requirements of one of the engineering programs as listed in section 9.18.
+Any deviations must be approved in writing by the chair of the department and the Dean of Science.

-As Dalhousie and the associated universities form a unified system of engineering education, all diploma graduates from the associated institutions are guaranteed admission into the Faculty of Engineering, Dalhousie University.
-It is not possible, however, for Dalhousie to guarantee that students will gain entry to the program of their first choice, since all programs are subject to a known maximum number of annual admissions.
-Thus in the second half of the first year, students are required to specify their choice of at least three programs, in preferential order, and at a predetermined date (typically about May or June), the Faculty of Engineering at Dalhousie will notify the chair of the department of engineering of conditional admission of students to specific programs.
+Dalhousie and the associated universities form a unified system of engineering education.
+Therefore, all diploma graduates from the associated universities are guaranteed admission into the Faculty of Engineering at Dalhousie University.
+It is not possible, however, for Dalhousie to guarantee that students will gain entry to the program of their first choice, since all programs are subject to a maximum number of annual admissions.
+Thus in the second half of the first year, students are required to specify their choice of at least three programs, in preferential order.
+At a predetermined date (typically about May or June), the Faculty of Engineering at Dalhousie will notify the chair of the department of engineering of conditional admission of students to specific programs.
 Placement of students into programs is based on academic performance.
-A formal Memorandum of Understanding (MOU) exists between Dalhousie University and each of the Associated Universities.
-Article 4.0/1 of the MOU states that "The Faculty of Engineering at Dalhousie University
+StFX, along with the other associated universities, has a formal Memorandum of Understanding (MOU) with Dalhousie University that addresses admissions.
+Article 4.0/1 of the MOU states that "The Faculty of Engineering at Dalhousie University will treat students from the Associated University programs on an equal basis with students who entered the program as